Cultivate Your Leadership Potential

 What is the attendance policy?

 Due to the short nature of the program, we allow only one excused absence.
+If a participant is more than 30 minutes late to a session or leaves with more than 20 minutes left, this will count as an absence.
 If you miss more than one, you can remain in the program but you will not receive a certificate of completion.
 Participants are also required to give notification of absence within 24 hours of the virtual session or as soon as you are aware you will be absent.

 If I miss a session, can I view a recording of it afterward?